 The Allied Concrete site at Waitara was found to be well maintained.
-A number of improvements were made to the site during the 2014-2015 period with regards to water management.
-Specifically, the measures of containment and treatment for the site's stormwater and washwater were improved notably.
+A number of improvements had been made at the site during the 2014-2015 period with regards to water management.
+Specifically, the measures of containment and treatment of the site's stormwater and washwater were improved notably.
 These have continued to be well managed and maintained, and were effective in the year under review